rlewan/bootstrap/README.md

 - install [Ansible](https://www.ansible.com/),
 - execute the `ansible.yml` playbook to perform remaining setup.

+## Caveats

-Unfortunately the script is not fully automated at the moment, you may be asked for a root password a couple of times and will have to approve kernel extensions when installing [VirtualBox](https://www.virtualbox.org/).
-Just provide the password and re-run as needed, it will eventually finish successfully.
+Unfortunately the script is not fully automated, i.e. it will ask for some human input:

+- you will be asked for a root password during [Spotify](https://www.spotify.com/) and [VirtualBox](https://www.virtualbox.org/) installation,
+- you will have to approve kernel extensions when installing [VirtualBox](https://www.virtualbox.org/).
+The script will fail the first time but a re-run will succeed after approving,
+- [Vundle](https://github.com/VundleVim/Vundle.vim) plugins are not installed automatically, you have to open [Vim](https://www.vim.org/) and run `:PluginInstall` to install them.